We deserved a Final Fantasy 6 remake before a Final Fantasy 7 remake. There, I said it.

-What makes Final Fantasy VI better than Final Fantasy VII?
+What Makes Final Fantasy 6 Better Than Final Fantasy 7?

-Final Fantasy VI has a better story, cast of characters, design, and music in my opinion.
-I played the game for countless hours on my SNES when I was a child and I continue to play it on occasion.
+Final Fantasy 6 has a better story, cast of characters, design, and music in my opinion.
+I played the game for countless hours on my SNES when I was a child and I continue to play it on occasion as an adult gamer.

 The History of Final Fantasy VI

 Square Enix (Square Soft at the time) changed the title of Final Fantasy VI to Final Fantasy III on the SNES for western audiences.
 Square Enix was not releasing games in the series in chronological order during this time.
 This was the third game in the West so the executives at the American branch decided to label it as the third game.
 The incorrect title caused confusion when Final Fantasy VII was released with the correct title.
 It was then that Western players learned they had missed a lot of games in the series.

 Later, Final Fantasy VI was re-released with the correct title for the PlayStation and Game Boy Advance.
 This resolved the confusion of the incorrect title from the original release.
 Both versions have proper translations and offer the full experience.
 Despite the PlayStation version being very good, I recommend playing the version released on the Game Boy Advance.